-Keyword research is everything for the average business.
+Keyword research and keyword management is everything for the average business.
 This article describes how to go about and find relevant keywords for your business.

 The right keywords can bring the right people to your business—and by investing your time in keywords research, you can identify popular search terms your customers are using and learn more about what goes on in their mind.
 Try putting yourself in their shoes and you’re one step closer to finding terms that can get you ranked in search engines.